Arizona State Parks and Trails standard or premium passes are no longer accepted at Boyce Thompson Arboretum.

 Highway 60 proceeds up and through Queen Creek Canyon, just five miles East of the Arboretum's main gate.
 Take a virtual tour of the scenic drive — designated among official Arizona Scenic Byways.

-Campsites are also available seven miles east of BTASP at the scenic Oak Flats Campground of the Tonto National Forest (and also at the Picketpost Trailhead).
+Campsites are also available seven miles east of Boyce Thompson Arboretum at the scenic Oak Flats Campground of the Tonto National Forest.

 Gold Canyon Golf Resort

 Need a nearby hotel after your day at the arboretum?
 Gold Canyon Golf Resort is just 25 miles west of BTA and has 83 hillside casitas, many with private Jacuzzi room.
 Visit the website or call toll free (800) 624-6445.

 Guests will "sleep in class" and have breakfast in memorable style at the historic Noftsger Hill School Bed & Breakfast about 40 minutes east of the Arboretum in the historic mining community of Globe.
 To inquire about reservations, call toll-free (877) 780-2479

 Copper Mountain Motel